Honey Red Rhubarb

 Developed in Saskatchewan for cold hardiness, the fruit stalks are very fine and red with excellent sweet honey-like flavor; harvest throughout summer; only stems are edible, other plant parts are poisonous

-Honey Red Rhubarb is a perennial that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Honey Red Rhubarb is a perennial that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 The large ruby-red stalks are usually harvested from early to late summer.
 The stalks have a sweet taste.

 The stalks are most often used in the following ways: